Kemah Boardwalk

-The Kemah Boardwalk is a 60-acre Texas Gulf Coast theme park in Kemah, Texas, approximately 30 miles southeast of Downtown Houston, Texas.
-The Boardwalk is built entirely along the shores of Galveston Bay and Clear Lake.
-The complex is owned and operated by Landry's, Inc., and has restaurants, rides, midway games, a boutique hotel, a charter yacht, a 400-slip marina and shops.
-There is no charge to walk on the boardwalk.
-Tickets are sold for rides.
+The Kemah Boardwalk is a 60-acre boardwalk and amusement park in Kemah, Texas, United States.
+The boardwalk is built entirely along the shores of Galveston Bay and Clear Lake.
+The complex is owned and operated by Landry's, and has rides, restaurants, midway games, a boutique hotel, a charter yacht, a 400-slip marina, and shops.
+There is no charge to walk on the boardwalk, but tickets are sold for individual rides.

 History

-Landry's, Inc. acquired property along the Kemah Waterfront in 1997 and opened the Kemah Boardwalk in 1998.
-In 2007, the Boardwalk Bullet, a high-speed wooden roller coaster opened on the boardwalk.
-The 96-foot-tall, 3,236-foot-long roller coaster is built on a 1-acre footprint, making it one of the most compact roller coasters in the world.
+In October 1997, the development of an “entertainment project” was announced.
+Development of the Boardwalk Inn Hotel as well as retail stores, restaurants, a pedestrian boardwalk, and several amusement rides all started development.
+The Kemah Boardwalk and amusements opened to the public in 1998.

-A new source published on December 27 of 2012 stated how an evacuation happened because of a device that was spotted on the boardwalk near southeast of Houston on Galveston.
-The police got everyone out safely and said it was just a military device.
+In 2002, the Boardwalk Beast Speedboat attraction opened, offering rides on Galveston Bay.
+In 2007, the Boardwalk Bullet wooden roller coaster was installed.
+The ride is built on a 1-acre footprint and is one of the most compact roller coasters in the world.

-The missing body of a five year old by the name of Fiona was found in the water near the Kemah Broadwalk.
-She was last seen on the marina dock with her father before going missing.
-There was no foul play found in the autopsy.
+In 2008, Hurricane Ike hit the boardwalk, causing damage.